zaagan/boggle-rails-react/README.md

+**Note:**  *All database dependencies, Active records dependencies have been intentionally removed as we wont be needing them for this demo project.*

 ## How it works ?

 [**Boggle**](https://en.wikipedia.org/wiki/Boggle) is a [word game](https://en.wikipedia.org/wiki/Word_game) invented by Allan Turoff and originally distributed by [Parker Brothers](https://en.wikipedia.org/wiki/Parker_Brothers).
 The game is played using a grid of letters, in which the players attempt to find words in sequences of adjacent letters.